Saikrishna41/Digit-Classification/README.md

 # Digit-Classification
-This is a classifier i built for my Artificial Intelligence class
+This is a classifier i built for my Artificial Intelligence class.
+Implemented using
+-- Python